Browser Compatibility Issue This site requires JavaScript and a modern browser (Chrome, Firefox, Safari, or Edge) for the best experience.

 WCAG 2.2 Compliance After the June 2025 Deadline: What UK Businesses Need to Know

-The European Accessibility Act became enforceable on 28 June 2025.
-Four months on, most UK businesses selling to EU customers still aren't compliant—and penalties up to €3 million are now live.
+The European Accessibility Act is now enforceable.
+Most UK businesses selling to EU customers aren't compliant—penalties up to €3 million are now live.

 The European Accessibility Act became enforceable on 28 June 2025.
 That was four months ago.
 If you're a UK business serving EU customers and your website isn't WCAG 2.2 Level AA compliant, you're operating outside the law in those jurisdictions.